travis-ci/docs-travis-ci-com/user/deployment/surge.md

   skip_cleanup: true
 ```

-It is suggested that you build during the `script` step or the `before_deploy` step
+It is suggested that you generate your files during the `script` step or the `before_deploy` step.

-- When generating content during the `script` step a failed build will give a failed travis run
+- When generating files during the `script` step a failed build will give a failed travis run
-- When generating content during the `before_deploy` step a failed build will not affect if travis run is marked as successful
+- When generating files during the `before_deploy` step a failed build will not affect if travis run is marked as successful

 ### Branches